Wiz-IO/XC16/README.md

 for CPP projects, rename main.c to main.cpp

 ## Arduino
-Support: Basic Arduino API, some pins, Serial, Wire, SPI... etc, in process...
+Support: Basic Arduino API, some pins, Serial, Wire, SPI... etc, in process... <br>
 _Note: SPI phrase is used from Microchip SDK, so, the library use **Spi** _

 **Example**